Suoven/OnLanAsteroids/README.md

     - When starting you will need to input in the consol 's' to play as a server or 'c' as a client, there is no lobby, so the clients will connect straight forward in the game.
     - The player who scores 50 points will win the game.

-# Important code
-    - All the network code is located in the game/network folder where all the code for the client and the server is located with the network manager also